 ACTIV-4 Host Tissue Phase 3 Trial.
 Following the completed NIH/NHLBI-sponsored Phase 2 study as discussed above, in June 2021, we announced that fostamatinib has been selected for an NIH ACTIV-4 (Accelerating COVID-19 Therapeutic Inventions and Vaccines) trial in hospitalized patients with COVID-19.
 The ACTIV-4 Host study, initiated and funded by NHLBI, is a randomized, placebo-controlled trial of therapies, including fostamatinib, targeting the host response to COVID-19 in hospitalized patients.
 The master protocol for this study is designed to be flexible in the number of study arms, the use of a single placebo group, and the stopping and adding of new therapies.
-Each active arm will include approximately 300 patients.
 Eligible participants will include patients hospitalized for COVID-19 with laboratory-confirmed SARS-CoV-2 infection on oxygen therapy.
 The primary outcome is oxygen-free days through day 28.
-Secondary outcomes include hospital mortality, use of mechanical ventilation, and severity of disease as measured by World Health Organization scale scores.
+Secondary outcomes include hospital mortality, use of mechanical ventilation, and severity of disease as measured by World Health Organization (WHO) scale scores.

 Imperial College of London Phase 2 Trial.
-In July 2020, we announced a Phase 2 clinical trial sponsored by Imperial College London to evaluate the efficacy of fostamatinib for the treatment of COVID-19 pneumonia.
+In July 2020, we announced a Phase 2 clinical trial sponsored by Imperial College of London to evaluate the efficacy of fostamatinib for the treatment of COVID-19 pneumonia.
 This is a two-stage, open label, controlled clinical trial with patients randomized (1:1:1) to fostamatinib plus SOC, ruxolitinib plus SOC, or standard of care alone.
-Treatment will be administered twice daily for 14 days and patients will receive a follow-up assessment at day 14 and day 28 after the first dose.
-The primary endpoint of this study is progression from mild to severe COVID-19 pneumonia within 14 days in hospitalized patients.
-In November 2020, we announced that the Imperial College London-sponsored clinical trial began enrolling patients, and we are currently enrolling patients under this study.
+Treatment was administered twice daily for 14 days and patients receive a follow-up assessment at day 14 and day 28 after the first dose.
+The primary endpoint of this study is progression from mild to severe COVID-19 pneumonia within 14 days in hospitalized patients (WHO COVID-19 Severity Scale 3-4).
+In April 2022, Imperial College of London completed a pre-planned interim analysis of the primary endpoint, patients progressing from mild or moderate (modified WHO COVID-19 scale 3-4) to severe disease (modified WHO COVID-19 scale $\geq$ 5) within 14 days, in the Phase 2 MATIS trial.
+The independent data monitoring committee determined that the fostamatinib plus standard of care arm did not meet the prespecified criteria for continuation to the next stage of the study.
+No safety concerns were identified.
+The study remains blinded and Imperial College of London plans to share results with us and scientific community once the trial is complete.